sholtomaud/phd/Chapters/Chapter2_RiskAssessmentMethods/README.md

 In this context, reliability ($\mathit{R}$) is defined the probability of the resistance exceeding the load.
+It is the "measure of the degree to which a system ensures mission success by functioning properly over its intended life" [@NASA2007].
 That is, the probability of survival [@Mays2010, p.387], defined mathematically as;

 \[
   \mathit{R} = \mathit{P}( \mathit{r} > \mathit{l} ) = \mathit{P}( \mathit{r} - \mathit{l} > 0 )